Exploring asymmetric multifractal cross-correlations of price-volatility and asymmetric volatility dynamics in cryptocurrency markets: Results and discussions

 We report in Table~\ref{tab:spectradegree_crypto} the asymmetric spectrum parameter $A_\alpha$ and values of $\alpha$ for the three different market trends: overall, uptrend, and downtrend.
-In real-world finance data, left-sided spectrum is more common and reasonable to have peculiar features in the larger fluctuations and a noise-like behavior in the smaller fluctuations~\cite{drozdz2015detecting}.
+In real-world finance data, left-sided spectrum is more common and in such case, it is reasonable to have peculiar features in the larger fluctuations and a noise-like behavior in the smaller fluctuations~\cite{drozdz2015detecting}.
 However, we find uncommon features in some cases.
-The asymmetric spectrum parameters $A_{\alpha}$, $A^+_{\alpha}$, and $A^-_{\alpha}$ take negative values in BTC and LTC markets, and the right-skewed spectra explain that smaller events play a more important role in the underlying multifractality.
+The asymmetric spectrum parameters $A_{\alpha}$, $A^+_{\alpha}$, and $A^-_{\alpha}$ take negative values in BTC and LTC markets (except for $A^+_{\alpha}$ in LTC taking a positive value), and the right-skewed spectra explain that smaller events play a more important role in the underlying multifractality.
 In contrast, larger events contribute more to the multifractal behavior in the XRP market because the asymmetric spectrum parameters take positive values.
-It is interesting to mention that regardless of the market trends, multifractality of the price-volatility coupling for the above three markets exhibit the same behavior of asymmetry $f(\alpha)$ either with the right- or left-sided spectrum, i.e., the same distortion.
-Among the investigated markets, only the ETH market shows different multifractal properties depending on the market trends, where large fluctuations are dominant in bull markets but small fluctuations are dominant in bear markets.
-We find that the LTC shows the strongest right-skewed $f(\alpha)$ with the smallest values of $A_\alpha$ for all market trends, whereas the XRP shows the strongest left-skewed $f(\alpha)$ with the largest values of $A_\alpha$ for all market trends.
+It is interesting to mention that regardless of the market trends, multifractality of the price-volatility coupling for BTC and XRP exhibit the same behavior of asymmetry $f_{xy}(\alpha)$ either with the right- or left-sided spectrum, i.e., the same distortion.
+On the other hand, ETH and LTC show different multifractal properties depending on market trends, where large fluctuations are dominant in bull markets but small fluctuations are dominant in bear markets.
+We find that LTC tends to show relatively stronger right-skewed $f_{xy}(\alpha)$ with smaller values of $A_\alpha$, whereas XRP shows the strongest left-skewed $f_{xy}(\alpha)$ with the largest values of $A_\alpha$ for all market trends.
 In addition to the right-skewed property of BTC and LTC, they tend to have wider spectrum width $\Delta \alpha$, demonstrating that these markets exhibit a highly complex price-volatility behavior.